Authentic Spanish Paella Recipes: Unstirred Delight!

 Traditional paella Valenciana grew in popularity and spread throughout Spain and internationally, thanks to regional expositions.

-When a dish becomes well-known, regional influences are inevitable—you can count on it!
+When a dish becomes well-known, regional influences are inevitable!

 Just know that today, there are countless types of paella.
-You might wonder how many.
-Honestly, there are as many delicious recipes as there are families in Spain!
-Within the paella Valenciana category alone, there are around 200 variations.
+How many?.There are as many delicious recipes as there are families in Spain!
+Within the paella Valenciana category alone, about 200 variations.

 Table with paella outside in the garden

 But some Valencians will say there's only one.
-The paella Valenciana.
+The authentic paella Valenciana.
 Here are other popular recipes:

 • Paella Marinera or de Mariscos (seafood paella)